TalismanSociety/talisman/.changeset/breezy-ghosts-drop.md

 "@talismn/chaindata-provider": minor
 ---

-new discoverable property on tokens
+new noDiscovery property on tokens